- Human Performance - Exercise Physiology

 Besides the general question of understanding how the brain works we are working on the following specific topics:

--- What is the pattern of interactions between multiple redundant neuromechanical mechanisms involved in the control of movement?
+-- What is the pattern of interactions between multiple neuromechanical mechanisms involved in the control of movement?

 -- What are the evolutionary constraints of neuromechanical organization?